Germany's president calls for patience, solidarity in face of pandemic | DW | 11.04.2020

 German President Frank-Walter Steinmeier has called efforts to curb coronavirus a "test of our humanity."
 It is the first time a German president has formally addressed the nation on television other than at Christmas.

-German President Frank-Walter Steinmeier called on the nation to show patience, discipline and solidarity in the face of the coronavirus pandemic, in a rare televised address on Saturday.
+Germany's president and head of state, Frank-Walter Steinmeier, is set to call on the nation to show patience, discipline and solidarity in the face of the coronavirus pandemic.

-"Germany cannot come out of this crisis strong and healthy if our neighbors do not also become strong and healthy," he said.
+"Germany cannot come out of this crisis strong and healthy if our neighbors do not also become strong and healthy," he says in a rare televised address to be aired on Saturday.

 The crisis has brought out "the best and the worst in people," he added.